Midnapore: Sports

 The 10,000-capacity Sri Aurobindo Stadium hosts a number of sports events, including football tournaments of junior National level.
 The most notable footballer was Ramananda Mukherjee who later had served the Midnapore Referee Club for almost 40 years, including the president.
 Another footballer was Swapan Chakrabarty, who had been a national level coach.
 Midnapore's schools and colleges are usually well-ranked in soccer tournaments held at national level.
 Midnapore Sports Development Authority (MSDA) was involved in constructing a sports complex which includes a modern gymnasium and indoor stadium near Sepoy Bazar.
 MSDA oversees many of the sporting activities in the town.

 Every year on 23 January, on the birthday of Indian freedom fighter, Subhas Chandra Bose there is a 10-mile running competition in commemoration.

 Media

 Midnapore has an All India Radio Relay station known as Akashvani Midnapore.
 It broadcasts on FM frequencies.

-A number of local Bengali-language newspapers are circulated from Midnapore; notable among them being Biplabi Sabyasachi, Medinipur Times, Chhapa Khabor and Dainik Upatyaka.
-The District Library of the Midnapore district is located in the city.
-The other notable library is Rishi Rajnarayan Library.
+The town is also home to Biplabi Sabyasachi a well-known Bengali daily newspaper that provides important news and information for both the local community and a wider audience.